KlazHTT/personal-website/pages/using.md

 ### Communications
 - **Email**: [ProtonMail](https://proton.me/mail)
-  - Using a custom domain for your email makes it easier to switch email providers.
   - Alternatives I've tried: Fastmail, Gmail, Hotmail
 - **Chat**: [Discord](https://discord.com/)
-  - I don't like how reliant gamers have become on Discord functioning.
+  - I don't like how reliant gamers have become on Discord for communications.
   - However, I also don't miss the days of having to install Ventrilo, Mumble, TeamSpeak, Skype, RaidCall, Curse Voice, etc. on your computer because different teams and friend groups used different voice programs.

 ### Productivity